 - Mile 14/15 (F): Post Oak Blvd.
 If you’re looking to cheer on runners, see a performance, and then do a little shopping, head to the Galleria and be on the look out for a cloggers dance group around Mile 14 and belly dancers at Mile 15.
 Plus, this may be the one time you see the Galleria area traffic free, so that’s pretty novel in itself.

-- Mile 20 (F): Memorial Park.
+- Mile 20 -22 (F): Memorial Park.
 7575 N. Picnic Ln.
 This is the marathoner’s home stretch and often when they hit the metaphorical “runners wall” aka the hardest part of the course where they really need to stay motivated.
 Grab a spot on the gravel park trail or Memorial Drive median and cheer with all your might!
+Miles of Music, powered by Clif Bar will have rocking good tunes and fuel at the Clif Energy Zone to carry runners through this 3-mile stretch on their way to the finish line.

 Post Race Celebration Spots